-For more information on the MDEP's accomplishments to date and future work, please see this year's annual report: MDEP 2016 Annual Report.
+For more information on the MDEP's accomplishments to date and future work, please see this year's annual report.

 MDEP engages with key stakeholders involved in ensuring the safety of new reactor designs, manufacturing, construction and operation.
 At this time, these stakeholders include other national regulatory authorities and international organisations involved in ensuring nuclear safety including the IAEA, Western European Nuclear Regulators' Association (WENRA), NEA Committees on Nuclear Regulatory Activities (CNRA) and Safety of Nuclear Installations (CSNI), the various reactor vendors, nuclear component manufacturers, mechanical and electrical standards development organisations, reactor operators and licensees and key industry representatives such as World Nuclear Association (WNA).

-To this end, the MDEP has organised three conferences (in 2009, 2011 and 2014, to communicate its work with various stakeholders.
+To this end, the MDEP has organised four conferences (in 2009, 2011, 2014 and 2017, to communicate its work with various stakeholders.
 The MDEP also issues press releases that cover the programme's major events and milestones.
 However, individual regulators retain sole responsibility for communication on specific new reactor issues.